We are fast approaching that time of year when not only will visions of sugar plums dance in your heads, but so will New Year’s Resolutions.

 So I wanted to take the last article of 2013 and get everyone prepped for 2014!

-So I wanted to take this time to rectify that omission by giving you some tips on how to build heroic habits for a happier life!
+So I wanted to take this time to rectify that omission by giving you some tips on how to build positive habits for a heroic and happier life!

 The Power of Habit

 If you’ve been reading The Jerd for any length of time you know what you’re supposed to do to get healthy (and you are also obviously super cool!) :

 And yet, time and time again people still find themselves struggling to make changes that actually stick!